vigneshwaranbalamurugan/Hospital_Equipment_Health_Tracker/README.md

-# Integrated Hospital Equipment Care System
+# Integrated Hospital Equipments Management Module

 ## Project Overview

-The Integrated Hospital Equipment Care System is designed to manage the preventive maintenance of hospital machines and equipment, ensuring their optimal functioning to enhance patient care and hospital operations.
-This system is a part of a larger hospital management framework.
+The Integrated Hospital Equipment Management Module is designed to manage the preventive maintenance of hospital machines and equipment.
+This system is a part of a larger hospital management System.

 ## Features